Learn what not to do during the mortgage process to limit complications.

 Buying a home is a long process – sometimes taking months.
 Once you complete the application and begin the mortgage process, it’s important to keep your finances as similar as possible until closing.
-While you’re waiting to close, follow this advice to limit any bumps in the road.
+While you’re waiting to close on your new home, follow this advice to limit any bumps in the road.

-- Don’t change employers, quit your job, or become self-employed when you are applying for a home loan.
+- Don’t change employers, quit your job, or become self-employed.

 - Don’t take on additional long-term debt, such as buying a car or furniture for your new home.
 Additional financing will increase your debt-to-income ratio.

 - Don’t increase your use of credit cards or fall behind on any payments.